Juan B. Tudela: Early life

-Early Career and Community Involvement

-Upon his start with the NTTU, Tudela worked as a messenger, later promoted to clerk-typist, eventually reaching the position of supervisor.
-By the time of his appointment as a supervisor, the islands had transitioned from a post-war Naval Administration to a United Nations established Trust Territory of the Pacific Islands (TTPI) member governed by the United States of America.
+Tudela was promoted to clerk-typist and eventually reached the position of supervisor around the time the islands were transitioning from a post-war naval administration to a United Nations–established Trust Territory of the Pacific Islands (TTPI) member governed by the United States of America.
 As a supervisor, Tudela oversaw the procurement and supply of military surplus.
-Tudela supervised the distribution of these resources across the NMI and other members of the TTPI, still recovering from the effects of 1962 Pacific Typhoon season, specifically, Typhoon Jean, which tore through the islands in present-day CNMI and FSM.
+Tudela supervised the distribution of these resources across the NMI and other members of the TTPI, still recovering from the effects of 1962 Pacific Typhoon season.

-In the 1970s, Tudela moved from the village of Chalan Kanoa to the village of Garapan.
+In the 1970s, Tudela moved from Chalan Kanoa to Garapan.
 He served as community leader in the local Catholic parish before being encouraged to become a district commissioner.
-Tudela was also instrumental in organizing the local boy scout Scout troop, now district member for the Boy Scouts of America (BSA) in the islands.
-Tudela witnessed the NMI early economic growth, development of early infrastructure, and early formation of the CNMI government that would later shape his role in the political landscape.
+Tudela was also instrumental in organizing the local scout troop, now district member for the Boy Scouts of America.